Emergency?Call 911 immediately. Wait times are for informational purposes only.

 Why This Matters

-A 60-minute wait in Ontario (P90, Triage→Physician) is fundamentally different from a 60-minute wait in Quebec (Rolling Avg, Registration→Provider).
+A 60-minute wait in Ontario (Mean, Triage→Physician) is fundamentally different from a 60-minute wait in Quebec (Rolling Avg, Registration→Provider).
 Our platform automatically detects these differences and warns you when comparing incompatible measurements.

 Frequently Asked Questions